-Market Risk Components Key Risk Indicators (KRIs) / Early Warning Indicators (EWI) Spread risk EWI based on spread indexes.
+Market Risk Components Key Risk Indicators (KRIs) / Early Warning Indicators (EWI)

+Spread risk EWI based on spread indexes.
 A rise of more than 60bps for an index of single A rated bonds over a quarter will trigger a review of the solvency of the entity and credit spread stress test scenarios.
 Currency risk FX exposure is monitored on a quarterly basis and the MRC is informed of the exposure when thresholds (2% and 5% capital) measured with a 1 year VaR are breached.
-Interest rate risk Three key metrics to monitor are: 5Y swap rate movements - An intra-year move of over 75 basis points should trigger discussions about change in SAA at the MRC.
-1Y and 5Y Swaptions implied volatility to assess market sentiment in interest rates Overnight Index Swap (OIS) rate vs central bank base rates to assess market sentiment about base rate increase by the central bank.
+Interest rate risk The key metrics to monitor are: 1.
+Monitor ALM gap which should be within a +/- 1 year band 2.
+Monitor 5Y swap rate quarterly variations.
+Monitor implied probability of central bank base rate move from Overnight Index Swap (OIS) rates.
+Inflation Risk Monitor difference of breakeven interest rate with inflation rate averaged over 3 years

-There are no material changes to the measures used to assess market risk during the year 2020.
+There are no material changes to the measures used to assess market risk during the year 2021.